Are you a fan of Newfoundland and looking for some stock market choices with ties to the province? We are interested in Newfoundland stocks too!

 Vale S.A.
 (NYSE:VALE)

 Headquartered in Rio de Janeiro, Brazil, Vale runs the Voisey’s Bay nickel mine and the processing plant in Long Harbour.
 This is the same Voisey’s Bay as mentioned above under Altius Minerals.
 Altius collects a royalty, while Vale is the mine operator.
-In October 2020 it was reported that Vale was in talks with Tesla about the purchase of Canadian nickel for their electric vehicles.
+In May 2022, Vale announced that a deal had been reached to supply Nickel to electric car manufacturer Tesla for batteries.

 ExxonMobil Corporation (NYSE:XOM)